John Holer: Death

 Holer died on June 23, 2018, aged 82.
 He was praised as an "immigrant success story" by Senator Don Plett (Manitoba).
 Holer had been seriously ill for five months, and died at his home on Chippawa Parkway.

-Personal life

 Holer was survived by his wife of 46 years, Marie and son Peter.
 Another son, John Mark Jr., died in 2013.
 He was interred at Fairview Cemetery.
 Marineland is now run by 'Holer Family Amusements', a company founded by his family after he died.